What is Xfinity Flex?

 DVR, Users, and Parental Controls

 Xfinity Flex doesn’t let viewers establish different user profiles, so you can’t personalize content.
 There’s no cloud DVR storage either, which means you can’t record shows and watch them later.
-And for any parents out there, the service doesn’t have parental controls — so you won’t have the ability to filter what your kids can and can’t watch.

 There are several ways you can set parental controls on Flex: